Traveling Artifact Trunks

+Because of the fragile nature of some artifacts, we recommend the program for grades 5-12 and beyond.
 Turn your students into history detectives as they ponder the origins and uses of these real pieces of WWII history!

 If needed, have your finance officer assign a vendor number to the Museum before your request.
 We are happy to provide any required information.

 Footlockers will be shipped via UPS and will include a prepaid return shipping label.

 Footlockers can be kept at your school for one week.

 Contact Walt Burgoyne at email@example.com or call (504) 528-1944 x333.
 Have the dates you want your footlocker in mind.

 "My Honors American History students were excited about this 'hands-on' way to learn about history.
 I copied artifact-specific pages from the teacher's manual, then divided the students into teams of two.
 Each student was given one artifact and its page.
 I also copied one Inquiry Question page for each student to be used as a worksheet.
 One student asked the Inquiry Questions from the teacher manual, while the other answered while exploring the artifact and reading about it."